KommuSoft/d3plotter/d3plotter/public_html/samples.md

 Besides the arguments introduced in the [introduction](#functions), the following arguments must be given.

+ - `xcol`: The name of the column that contains the values for the *x*-axis, if `null` the row number is used.
  - `ycols`: A list of names of the columns to plot with the first *y*-axis, if `null` no graphs are plot with that axis.
  - `y2cols`: A list of names of the columns to plot with the second *y*-axis, if `null` no graphs are plot with that axis.
  - `naxis`: The name of the *x*, *y* and *y2* axis, if `null`, the axes are not named, if length does not match 3, the known axis are labeled.